Finger Licking Delicious.

 PREPARATION:

-Position oven rack at the very bottom level

 .
+Position the oven rack at the bottom level

-In a blender...mix all the LIQUIDS together and set aside.
+1. In a blender...mix all the ingredients (except side vegetables) together and set aside.

-.
-Take this opportunity to jiggle the vegetables around in the juice and pour some liquid over the chicken.
+7. Take the chicken out to turn it around in order to finish with the breast side UP.
+Take this opportunity to toss the vegetables around in the juice and pour some liquid over the chicken.

-.
-For the last 45 minutes...lower the oven to 300F/150C/Gas2 ...and take the cover off so that some of the juices can evaporate and the chicken will get its golden crispy glow!
+9. Then, again, for another 45 minutes...lower the heat to 300F/150C/Gas2 and take the cover off so that some of the juices can evaporate and the chicken will get its golden crispy glow.

 .
 Basically, when you're coming towards the end of the cooking time...slowly test if the chicken leg slightly detaches itself.
 This is a very good indication of doneness and tenderness.